Welcome to this ultimate guide to help you learn and master supply and demand in forex trading.

 How to Trade Supply and Demand

 We buy at demand zones and we sell at supply zones.
 This strategy is pretty straight forward.
-All you have to do is identify fresh supply and demand zones to trade.
-Then place your limit orders at the proximal line and your stop loss at the distal line.
-Now and wait for the price to return to the selected zone to trigger your orders.
+All you have to do is to identify fresh supply and demand zones to trade.
+Then place your limit orders at the proximal line and your stop loss at the distal line and then wait for the price to return to your supply or demand zone to trigger your orders.

 Here are some examples:

 In this chart, we have two demand zones and one supply zone.

 For supply zone: price rallied up, paused for a little time and dropped with big candles.
 So we have a great imbalance at this price level.
 We draw our zone and we place our order and wait for the price to come back and retest this zone.
 Price came back twice and our sell orders were a success.

 At the same time, when the price dropped from the supply zone, it created two demand zones in its way up to retest the supply zone.
 Price rallied up and paused creating a rally-base-rally type of zones.
 We placed our buy orders in these two zones.
 Each time the price tested our demand zones, it triggered our buy orders.
 Look how the price is attracted to these zones like a magnet.